David G. Kirschen, OD, PhD, FAAO

 Staff – Foundation Program Manager

 Jennifer is the Program Manager of the American Academy of Optometry Foundation.
 Her role is to administer implementation of the AAOF programs and provide administrative support to the Director of Development.
 Although the majority of her fifteen years of exceptional executive administrative experience was in the accounting industry, she brings a work ethic and drive that will be an asset to the Foundation.
-She is married and has a 17 year old daughter who keeps her quite busy with soccer and various youth group activities.
+She has an 18 year old daughter who is a senior in high school and has been happily married for 23 years.
 In her spare time she enjoys cooking and swimming.